|

 - (Note

-that gyroplanes are not included in the allowable S-LSA categories.)
+that gyroplanes are not included in the allowable S-LSA classes.)

 - Is